This Page Is About My Weaning Practice And Beliefs

 For the first few feedings, pups may need encouragement to eat.
 For example, puppies may be allowed to lick gruel from a finger dipped into the pan.
 Most puppies will quickly learn to feed from the bowl.
 Always have fresh water available.

 "I use Pedigree dry puppy food and canned pedigree puppy food.
-I add warm water to dry food, then add a little canned food to that, let stand till moist (about 1/2 hour) Then feed to pups."
-I start this at approximately 4 weeks of age.
+I add warm Goat Milk to dry food, then add a little canned food to that, let stand till moist (about 1/2 hour) Then feed to pups."
+I start this at approximately 4 weeks of age, making it less soaked and more crunchy every week till eating only dry food.
+Then continue goat milk (about 1/2 cup a day till 12 weeks old.

 More Can Be Read On ASPCA'S Website Here: